Three more deaths recorded in Wealden

-There were three more coronavirus deaths recorded over the weekend in Wealden.
+There were three more coronavirus deaths recorded in the latest 24-hour period in Wealden.

-The dashboard shows 455 people had died in the area by May 9 (Monday) – up from 452 on Friday.
+A total of 458 people had died in the area when the UK coronavirus daily dashboard was updated on May 10 (Tuesday) – up from 455 on Monday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Wealden.